Chrissie Watts

 Chrissie Watts is a fictional character from the BBC soap opera EastEnders, played by Tracy-Ann Oberman.
-She first appeared on 29 April 2004 and transpired to be the second wife of the show's "most enduring character", Den Watts (Leslie Grantham) - and thus became a prominent regular for the next 18 months.
+She first appeared on 29 April 2004 and transpired to be the second wife of the show's "most enduring character", Den Watts (Leslie Grantham) – and thus became a prominent regular for the next 18 months.
 In 2005, Chrissie was the focus of one of "the programme's biggest and most high-profile narratives" when she killed her husband in self-defence at the end of the special 20th anniversary episode.
-The broadcast, airing on 18 February, was watched by 14.34 million people - with "almost 60% of possible viewers" tuning in to see Chrissie killing Den.
-The character was credited by former head of BBC Drama Serials, Mal Young, as "anchoring the success of the anniversary storyline", and was described on the news programme BBC Breakfast as the "centrepiece" of the show, with the on-screen drama playing out over the course of 2005 and culminating in Chrissie's departure on 9 December 2005.
+The broadcast, airing on 18 February, was watched by 14.34 million people – with "almost 60% of possible viewers" tuning in to see Chrissie killing Den.
+The character was credited by former head of BBC Drama Serials Mal Young as "anchoring the success of the anniversary storyline", and was described on the news programme BBC Breakfast as the "centrepiece" of the show, with the on-screen drama playing out over the course of 2005 and culminating in Chrissie's departure on 9 December 2005.
 On 3 July 2024, it was announced that Oberman would be reprising the role later in the year for a short stint.
 Chrissie's return aired on 5 September 2024 in prison, and she departed the show on 12 September, following her reunion with Jake Moon (Joel Beckett) and release after serving nearly 19 years for the murder of Den.
+On 24 December 2025, Oberman made an unannounced return, which saw her revealed as Zoe Slater's (Michelle Ryan) stalker; she departed the show on 17 February of the following year.